melroseceballos/MEN-Stack-Fundamentals/README.md

 ### Planning
 - Create a route table that explains lays out the REST, HTTP, and CRUD actions of each route in your application.
 - Wireframe each page.
-- Create a `README` inside the `express-store` folder that conatins your route table and wireframes.
+- Create a `README` inside the `express-store` folder that contains your route table and wireframes.

 ### Set Up
 - Create all the folders and files you will need.